ronald-smith-angel/dataset_deduplication_sparkml/readme.md

     - Need a process for data cleaning.

-To run an example: Go to the test ```com.trovit.processor.cars.ProcessorCarsLshTest``` and you will see a complete flow running.
+To run an example: Go to the test ```com.sample.processor.cars.ProcessorCarsLshTest``` and you will see a complete flow running.

 * Input Params: